Pratt & Whitney F119: History

 Pratt & Whitney and General Electric were selected to make prototype engines, designated YF119 and YF120 respectively, for demonstration and validation (Dem/Val).
 Both engine makers would provide engines for both the Lockheed/Boeing/General Dynamics YF-22 and the Northrop/McDonnell Douglas YF-23 ATF technology and flight demonstrators.
 The ATF's increasing weight during development required more thrust to meet the performance requirements; as gross weight grew to 60000 lb, the required thrust was increased by 20% to over 23500 lbf in military/intermediate power and 35000 lbf class in full afterburner.
 Pratt & Whitney's design changed to incorporate a 15% larger fan, increasing bypass ratio from 0.25 to 0.30.
 However, unlike General Electric, Pratt & Whitney did not fit its larger fan on flightworthy YF119s for the ATF flight demonstrators to avoid potential reliability issues that may arise.
 Instead, the revised fan was extensively ground tested at Wright-Patterson Air Force Base.
 As a result, both the YF-22 and YF-23 had lower performance with the YF119s than with the YF120s.
 (Note: The fan of the F119 demonstrated margin of 10% higher unaugmented thrust over the specification, indicating approximately 26,000 lbf thrust in intermediate power.)

-On 3 August 1991, Pratt & Whitney was awarded the EMD contract for ATF engine, while the Lockheed/Boeing/General Dynamics team won the contract for the ATF airframe.
+On 3 August 1991, Pratt & Whitney was awarded the full-scale development, or engineering and manufacturing development (EMD) contract for ATF engine, while the Lockheed/Boeing/General Dynamics team won the contract for the ATF airframe.
 While the YF119 was a more conventional design compared to the General Electric's variable cycle YF120, Pratt & Whitney accrued far greater test hours (50% more) and emphasized reliability and the lower risk.

-Ground tests of the EMD F119-PW-100 were first conducted in February 1993.
-The production engines were fitted on the EMD/production F-22, and were first flown on the aircraft's maiden flight on 7 September 1997.
+Ground tests of the EMD F119 configuration were first conducted in February 1993.
+Full-scale development initially encountered issues with the high-pressure turbine causing the design to miss its subsonic fuel efficiency, or specific fuel consumption (SFC) requirements, by up to 8%; engineering changes to the turbine and stator allowed the engine to achieve within 2% of the requirement.
+The EMD configuration of the F119 for the EMD/production F-22, designated F119-PW-100, and first flew on the aircraft's maiden flight on 7 September 1997.
 A total of 507 engines were produced.
 The F119 Heavy Maintenance Center (HMC) for depot overhaul is located at Tinker Air Force Base, Oklahoma, with the first overall completed in 2013.